UPPMAX/naiss_intro_python/docs/sessions/using_the_python_interpreter.md

 To develop code in Python on your HPC clusters, one needs to:

 - Login to that HPC cluster, to be able to work on it
-- Load the Python module, to be able to use a modern Python interpreter
+- Load the Python module, to be using the right Python interpreter and environment
 - Use the Python interpreter, to run Python code

 Luckily, the documentation of your HPC center